Jackgoers96/CoffeeHour/README.md

 # CoffeeHour
-A website built around a relaxed social experience.
+A website built with a relaxed social experience in mind